Every EU country has to publish a Climate Action Plan by the end of 2019

 All these additional steps to do thins in a climate neutral way, cost money, and make products and services more expensive.
 The past 30 year have proven, this required climate action does not happen by itself.

-Therefore, mandatory CCS, is a required policy, politicians have to decide.
+Therefore, mandatory CCS, is a required policy, politicians have to decide, when they really want to keep global warming below 1,5 or 2 degrees.

 Businesses still have a choice to change their products and processes, but without the CO2 emission.
 And unavoidable extra cost will make their products more expensive.